medinardaniel/serverless-rust-microservice/README.md

 ## Database Integration

-Although this specific Lambda function does not directly interact with a database, it counts objects within an S3 bucket typically used to store photo image files.
+This Lambda function interacts with an S3 bucket, a non-relational database.
+It counts objects within the bucket typically used to store photo image files.
 This data can be utilized to monitor storage needs, inform user quotas, or track photo uploads over time.
 If needed, the function can be extended to record count results in a database for historical tracking and analysis.

 ## Service Implementation